derikgw/mssql-client/developer-guide.md

 Welcome to the MSSQL Client Application, a Spring Boot-based project designed for interacting with Microsoft SQL Server databases.
 This guide aims to assist developers in understanding, setting up, and contributing to this project.

+## Please Read First

+This application serves as an example project to demonstrate the use of Spring Framework, Spring Data JPA, and HikariCP for building a robust Java application that interacts with Microsoft SQL Server.
+It is intended to be used as a reference or starting point for developers familiarizing themselves with these technologies.

+While this application is fully functional, it is important to note that it is primarily educational and should be used as a guide for best practices and integration patterns.

 ## Important Notice

 During the initial project setup, it was found that the intended package name 'com.derikwilson.mssql-client' is not a valid identifier in Java.
 As such, the project uses 'com.derikwilson.mssqlclient' as its package name.